She's Gotta Have It: TV series

 On September 15, 2016, Netflix announced a deal to produce a series based on the film, with Lee returning to direct the first season and serve as executive producer.
 Ten 30-minute episodes were ordered.
 Netflix released the series in November 2017.
 On July 17, 2019, Netflix canceled the series after two seasons.

 Reflection

 In 2014, Lee said that his one regret as a filmmaker was the rape scene in She's Gotta Have It:

-"If I was able to have any do-overs, that would be it.
+If I was able to have any do-overs, that would be it.
 It was just totally ... stupid.
 I was immature.
-It made light of rape, and that’s the one thing I would take back.
+It made light of rape, and that's the one thing I would take back.
 I was immature and I hate that I did not view rape as the vile act that it is.
-I can promise you, there will be nothing like that in She's Gotta Have It, the TV show [that will air on Netflix], that's for sure."
+I can promise you, there will be nothing like that in She's Gotta Have It, the TV show, that's for sure.